307 S. Broadway Los Angeles, CA 90013 | map |

-Redevelopment in the 90s: The theatre building had been sold in 1989 to Ira Yellin of the Yellin Co. who announced plans to turn the theatre building into (again) an upscale office complex.
+Redevelopment in the 90s: The theatre building had been sold for $6.5 million in 1989 to Ira Yellin of the Yellin Co. who announced plans to turn the building into (again) an upscale office complex.
 A February 10 Times article noted that Metropolitan Theatres had the theatre on a 25 year lease that would expire in 2009.
 The project eventually morphed into the Grand Central Square Apartments, a 1994 project creating apartments in the former office spaces above the theatre as well as in the adjacent Grand Central Market building.
 One of the penthouses includes the former office of William Mulholland,

 Former nightclub operator Robert Voskanian leased the theatre in 2005 and gave it a million dollar cleanup and repair.
 It re-opened in February 2008 for concerts, events and occasional films.
-There had been talk about the proscenium being in need of a seismic retrofit but evidently all was stable enough for occupancy.
+There had been gossip about the proscenium being in need of a seismic retrofit but evidently all was stable enough for occupancy.
 Much seismic retrofitting had been done when the office portion of the building was converted into apartments.
-There's bracing visible up in the stagehouse, for example, and a shear wall evident in the basement.
-The blog Franklin Avenue had a 2008 story "The Million-Dollat Million Dollar Theatre Gamble."
+There's bracing visible up in the stagehouse, for example, and shear walls evident in the basement.
+The blog Franklin Avenue had a 2008 story "The Million-Dollar Million Dollar Theatre Gamble."